 - overly sociable personality – typically, the person with Williams syndrome is inappropriately outgoing, with no fear of strangers or social interaction.

 Elastin is a protein that provides elasticity and suppleness to various structures, including skin and blood vessel walls.
-This lack of elastin is most likely the cause of some distinctive physical features of Williams syndrome.
-Other genes are also deleted, which is likely to cause other features of Williams syndrome.
+This lack of elastin is most likely the cause of some of the distinctive physical features of Williams syndrome.

 Diagnosis of Williams syndrome